-How to share your resume and cover letter
+How to export your resume and cover letter

-How you share matters almost as much as what you send.
-In 2025 and 2026 hiring workflows, candidates lose momentum when they send the wrong format for the context.
-This guide helps you choose the channel that keeps your application easy to review.
+How you send your documents matters almost as much as what you send.
+This guide helps you choose the file format that keeps your application easy to review.

 Export and attach